tomasnoli/banksy-spatial-workflow/README.md

 ## Run

-Use the configuration template: edit the input paths, sample selection, and BANKSY parameters
+Edit the configuration template: add the input paths, sample names, and BANKSY parameters

 ```bash